CredentialEngine/pathways/Overview.md

 <img width="750" alt="ccc bakersfield-1" src="https://user-images.githubusercontent.com/2939046/47951186-7cc18080-df1a-11e8-8cad-7136a9b3bee0.png">

-@@@

 #### 4.1 Agent

-The Pathway's model does not, at this time, define any properties for the `Agent` class and assumes that appropriate agents defined within relevant contexts will be referenced from the `Pathway` entity as `ownerBy` the `Pathway`.
-For example, an instance of the `ctdl:CredentialOrganization` class could use it's `owns` property to reference one of its pathways and that `Pathway` instance could reference it as owner via `ctdl:owns`.
+The Pathway's model does not define any properties for the `Agent` class and assumes that appropriate agents defined within relevant contexts will be referenced from the `Pathway` entity as `ownerBy` the `Pathway`.
+For example, an instance of the CTDL `CredentialOrganization` class could use an `ctdl:owns` property to reference one of its pathways.
+In like fashion, that `Pathway` instance could reference its owner via `ctdl:ownedBy`--as illustrated in the JSON-LD code snippet in the following section.

 #### 4.2 Pathway

-@@@
+The `Pathway` class

 ```
 {